moefh/bleepscript/doc/bytecode.md

 The user asks to call a given named function with a given array of arguments.

-1. Get the value of the function name from the environment, and call its method `call()`.
+1. Get the value of the function name from the environment.
+If it's not a Value::BCClosure, call `Value::call()` on it, and we're done (no bytecode to execute).

-2. `Value::call()` for a bytecode-compiled function (type `Value::BytecodeClosure`
-   [TODO: change name??]) checks the number of arguments passed
-    the function's `IP` and the number of

-2. Read the number of parameters expected by the function from `instructions[IP]`, and check if it matches the number of arguments given.
+2. Check that the number of arguments passed matches the closure's `.num_params`.

-3. Create a new environment with the given arguments, and the parent set to the global environment.
-Set `cur_env` to this new environment.
+3. Create a new environment with the given arguments, and with the parent set to the global environment.
+Set `env` to this new environment.

 4. Empty the stacks and zero all the flags.

-5. Increment `IP` (to skip the number of parameters of the function) and start executing instructions.
+5. Set `IP` to the closure's `.addr` and start executing the instructions.

 ## Opcodes